It’s great to meet you, I’m Trevor

 working with a human cadaver!

-It has to be one of the most gruesome and awe inspiring weeks of my life!
+It’s hands down one of the most gruesome and amazing weeks of my life!
 I learnt more in that single week than I have from almost all the other courses and books I’ve ever studied.

-Here are some of the people I’ve studied with:
+Here are a few of the people I’ve studied with over the years:

 - Art Riggs (Deep Tissue Massage) 2010.